MultIOD: Rehearsal-free Multihead Incremental Object Detector

-CenterNet is an anchor-free object detector.
-It considers objects as points, and it generates five types of output maps:
+CenterNet \cite{zhou2019_centernet} is an anchor-free object detector.
+It considers objects as points, and it outputs three types of maps:

 \paragraph*{ - Center map:} encodes the center of the objects using a Gaussian distribution, where the mean corresponds to the object center location, the peak value is set to 1, and the standard deviation varies based on the size of the object.
-The focal loss is used as a training objective (Equation \ref{eq:center}):
+The focal loss is used in \cite{zhou2019_centernet} as an objective (Equation \ref{eq:center}):

 where $x$ and $y$ are center map coordinates, $c$ is the class index, $\alpha, \beta$ are parameters of the focal loss. $N$ is the number of objects in the image. $\Hat{Y}$ is the predicted center map, and $Y$ is the ground-truth center map.